 Cleaning up the data

-Because I was only interested in certain aspects of this data, I first needed to clean it up.
+Because I was only interested in certain aspects of this data, I first needed to clean it up by removing unnecessary columns.
 Most of this was done in Pandas.

 Transforming Stop to Map locations

 The schedule in the GTFS file only indicates the stop locations.
 The City of Chicago provides an API that includes which map location each stop belongs to.